gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 ## Usage
 1. Launch the application and create or continue a project by running `python speech_gen.py --project project_name --mode <default:'auto', 'light', 'dark'>,  `
 2. Configure audio capture parameters such as sample rate in KHz `default: 16000` and duration in milliseconds `default: 5000`.
-3. Choose whether to add metadata to dataset or not, e.g. samplerate and audio duration.
+3. Choose whether to add metadata to a dataset or not, e.g., sample rate and audio duration.
 Age, gender and name of speaker in future releases.
 5. Click on "Capture Audio" to start recording.
 6. View and manage Audio dataset using provided menu options.
 # Notes
-In the case that the Idiom argument is set to ('en') the langauges dropdown menu is not available.
+If the Idiom argument is set to ('en'), the languages dropdown menu is not available.
-Case option 3. is disabled, it is possible to transcribe all the captured audios in the dataset viewer window.
-You can add audios to the Audio dataset, pasting audios in the `/Audios` uder your desired project.
+If option 3 is disabled, it is possible to transcribe all the captured audios in the dataset viewer window.
+You can add audios to the Audio dataset by pasting them in the `/Audios` folder under your desired project.

 ### Configuration
 - **Audio Sample Rate**: Set the sample rate for audio capture (in KHz).